The Kentucky Print(s)

 An article by Keith Fitzpatrick-Matthews suggests that the prints found by Brown were the ones of the Peter Cave petroglyph site (pp. 77 of the GoogleBooks link below), as they are located in the same general area as the ones he described, and match his description very well.

-In conclusion, it would seem that many sets of human and animal footprints were carved into the Rocky Mountains by Kentuckian Native Americans, and early in our country's history, they were mistaken for actual human footprints.
+In conclusion, it would seem that many sets of human and animal footprints were carved by Kentuckian Native Americans and early in our country's history, they were mistaken for actual human footprints.
 No other evidence exists (at least to my knowledge) that supports the idea of either human beings being present in the Carboniferous period, or that what we interpret as the Carboniferous was actually laid down in the past 300,000 years.

 REFERENCES AND FURTHER READING